kaspermeerts/tetris/README.md

 This is a disassembly for the Game Boy game Tetris

-It is based on the ROM `Tetris (JUE) (V1.1) [!].gb` with SHA1 checksum `74591cc9501af93873f9a5d3eb12da12c0723bbc`
+It is based on the ROM `Tetris (JUE) (V1.1) [!].gb` with SHA1 checksum `74591cc9501af93873f9a5d3eb12da12c0723bbc`.
+It builds with [RGBDS](https://rgbds.gbdev.io/).

+The repository includes a variety of quick 'n dirty scripts which were used to dump resources or keep track of progress.
+These are for documentation purposes only, they will not work for other ROMS, in fact there is no guarantee they are all in working order.
+Some of them require a copy of the original ROM named `baserom.gb` to be present in the working directory.

-As the disassembly is not complete yet, it requires a copy of the original ROM named `baserom.gb` to fill in sections which have not been disassembled yet.
+While the disassembly is complete, not every routine has been documented yet.

-## Requirements

-* RGBDS 0.4.2

 ## Trivia